INTInc/ExplorationDashboard/README.md

 # vue-ep-exploration-demo

-## Task

-Rewrite 'Exploration Dashboard' to ES6.
+## Task: Rewrite 'Exploration Dashboard' to ES6

 The old demo is deployed at https://www.int.com/geotoolkit-demos/ep-exploration/